cdsittampalam/documentation/docs/Deposit & Withdraw.md

 Deposit Money
 -------------

 For a deposit transaction, money is automatically added to a whitelisted external Bitcoin address which is linked to your fund.
 The default fund and asset that you have set up includes a deposit address, which is the Bitcoin wallet address that is linked to a Qredo fund.

-You can alter the address that is allocated to the fund.
+When money is added to a whitelisted address for a fund on Qredo, it is safely stored on the Qredo blockchain as a transaction.
+Once on the blockchain, it is subject to the custodial policies for the fund.
+The money in the fund is also liquid and ready to be transfered to another Qredo user if required.

 ### Change Address